peter/learning/languages/COMPARE.md

 Clojure: provides value based equality via the `=` operator for primitive data types and built in composite data types such as vector, map, set etc. Due to immutability equality checks are fast.

+## Immutability

+Java: strings are immutable

+JavaScript: strings are immutable

+Python: strings are immutable

+Ruby: strings are mutable

 ## Initialize Variable with Default if Null

 Ruby: